 ‘Find 5 new people to talk to about property each working day’

 Over time it is not hard to contact 5 new people each day, but it does take total focus and system to get the job done.
 Every day some research is required to make the calls and connect with the right people.

-You want more commissions, correct?
-The choices that you make are really important.
+Do you want more commissions, correct?
+The choices that you make here with these things are really important.